Back to Blog

 Godel Terminal Data

-• Global equities: 100+ international exchanges with real-time pricing
+• Global equities: Real-time pricing across major international exchanges

-• Commodities: Gold, silver, oil, natural gas via GLCO command
+• Commodities: Gold, silver, oil, natural gas, and other global commodity futures

 Koyfin Data

-• US equities: IEX real-time + 15-minute delayed consolidated tape
+• US equities: IEX real-time on paid tiers, otherwise delayed consolidated tape

 • International equities: End-of-day data only

-• Screening: 5,900+ filter criteria across fundamentals, technicals, and analyst estimates
+• Screening: Thousands of filter criteria across fundamentals, technicals, performance, and analyst estimates

 • Analyst estimates: Wall Street price targets, broker recommendations, consensus estimates